ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ### How are users counted for instances of {{site.data.keyword.contdelivery_short}} in orgs?

-Authorized users are counted by looking at all of the users in the {{site.data.keyword.Bluemix_notm}} org that contains the {{site.data.keyword.contdelivery_short}} service.
+Authorized users are counted by using the list of users in the {{site.data.keyword.Bluemix_notm}} org that contains the {{site.data.keyword.contdelivery_short}} service.
 For more information about orgs and spaces, see [Creating organizations and spaces](/docs/cloud-foundry?topic=cloud-foundry-create_orgs).

 To view the list of users in your org in an {{site.data.keyword.Bluemix_notm}} Public environment, from the menu bar, click **Manage > Account**.
 Then, click **Cloud Foundry orgs**.